arjunKarnwal27/CNL/README.md

 * On windows, this looked like: fiji-win64 -> Fiji.app -> macros
 * In Fiji itself, simply click Plugins -> Macros -> Install -> Select the file

+Alternatively, you could automatically include the macro when you launch Fiji by copy and pasting the code into the (bottom of the) StartupMacros.ijm file found in the macros folder

 The current file icon is a red #5.
 The icon must be clicked (darker background than all the other icons) in order to be active.

 Questions/Modifications requested?